 Opportunities to Practice

 Getting better at public speaking is like building muscle.
 It takes practice!

 From chairing a meeting, or toasting a beloved colleague at a leaving do, to delivering monthly financials to the board, we will identify all the opportunities there are to practice beyond the room.

-Public Speaking Summing up and Personal Take Out
+Personal Take Out

 Each person to identify and talk briefly about:

 • What they know they will take from the day that they know they will use